The Lasso with general Gaussian designs with applications to hypothesis testing: Numerical simulations

 \section{Numerical simulations}

-This section contains numerical experiments which \emph{(i)} suggest that the large $s$, $n$, $p$ behavior established in this paper is a good description of the debiased Lasso even for $s$, $n$, $p$ on the order of 10s or 100s, \emph{(ii)} demonstrate the importance of the degrees-of-freedom adjustment, and \emph{(iii)} provide evidence for the necessity of the approximate sparsity constraint in Claim \ref{ClaimUniformSolnBounds} for the results of Theorems \ref{ThmLassoL2} and \ref{ThmLassoResidual}.
-We present here some representative simulations.
+This section contains numerical experiments which \emph{(i)} illustrate the success of the degrees-of-adjustment for $n,p,s$ in the 100s to 1000s, \emph{(ii)} compare the leave-one-out and debiased confidence intervals, and \emph{(iii)} support the expectation that our results may hold for a more general class of feature distributions than Gaussian.
+We present here some representative simulations and refer to Appendix~\ref{SecAdditionalSims} for further results.